Lewisliang-GIT/TDA596_labCode/lab1/lab1_readme.md

 contains the address of the server and a listener.

-`start` function:
+`start`function:
 Call `net.Listen` to listen on the specified port and get the listener.
-Enter the `runLoop` loop.
+Enter the runLoop loop.

-`runLoop` funtion:
+`runLoop`funtion:
 Continuously accepts client connections.
-For each connection, the `handleConnection` method is called to handle the connection.
+For each connection, the handleConnection method is called to handle the connection.

 `handleConnection`function:
-Create a new connection instance `c`.
+Create a new connection instance c.
-Call `c.serve()` to handle the connection.
+Call c.serve() to handle the connection.

 ### Connection struct and functions